-§ 3 - 1.
-The Tribal Council finds that -
+- 3-1.
+The Tribal Gaming Commission finds that -

-- (a) class II gaming may be conducted on Tribal lands of the Tribe by reason of the fact that the State of Florida permits -
+- (a) Class II gaming may be conducted on Tribal lands of the Tribe by reason of the fact that the State of California permits -

-- (i) bingo;
+- (i) Bingo;

-- (ii) pull tabs; and
+- (ii) Pull Tabs;

-- (iii) penny-ante card games.
+- (iii) Penny-Ante card games.

-- (b) class III gaming may be conducted on Tribal lands of the Tribe by reason of the fact that the State of Florida permits -
+- (b) Class III gaming may be conducted on Tribal lands of the Tribe by reason of the fact that the State of California permits - - (i) Lottery - (ii) Pari-Mutuel wagering on horse racing; - (iii) Card games, including poker, pinochle, bridge, rummy, canasta, hearts, dominoes, and mah jong; - (iv) Casino nights; - (v) Off-Track betting and/or simulcasting horse races.

-- (i) lottery;

-- (ii) jai alai or pelota;

-- (iii) pari-mutuel wagering on horse and dog racing;

-- (iv) card games, including poker, pinochle, bridge, rummy, canasta, hearts, dominoes, and mah jongg;

-- (v) casino nights; and

-- (vi) off-track betting and/or simulcasting horse and dog races.